albx79/uncharted-void/UnchartedVoid_Rules.md

 The universe of Uncharted Void teems with diverse factions, each channeling a different ethos and approach to the unknown.
 The base set features four distinct factions—each designed to offer unique mechanics and playstyles—and several more are hinted as possibilities for future expansions.

+Each faction’s Home Location includes a unique mission designed to reinforce that faction's ethics and encourage a playstyle that adheres to it.

 ### The Accord (Diplomacy-Focused)
 **Theme:** Peacekeepers, negotiators, and envoys of the Void.
 Their fleets prioritize alliances, treaties, and de-escalation.
 **Strengths:** Excel with Influence (diplomatic) resources; can form alliances, prevent or redirect combat, share resources, and complete missions cooperatively.